Proration

 Enable proration

-Add-Ons andMore Add Ons - Search for Proration and select
+Features andMore Features - Search for proration and select

 Get Started - Select how you want to calculate proration.
 There are two options.
 You can either allow any admin user in your account to select the proration dates, or you can allow ChargeOver to automatically calculate the proration dates for you